 Technical Note: A short, interim statement on a research project or description of some new development

-- In general, Original Articles, Review Papers and Case Studies should not normally exceed 5000 words (with up to 10 illustrations).
-Longer articles will be considered, however, as our criterion is that the content justifies the length of the article.
+1. In general, Original Articles, Review Papers and Case Studies should not normally exceed 5000 words (with up to 10 illustrations).
+Longer articles will be considered if the content justifies the length.

 Discussions on papers already published should not exceed 500 words and 2 illustrations.